sakshi0701/Let-us-Code/README.md

 ---

 ### Features being worked on:
-- A open chat platform where a user can post or clear doubts.
+- A open chat platform where a user can post their doubts or clear doubts others' doubts as well.

 ---
 <h4 align="center">Sakshi Dwivedi | sakshithedwivedi@gmail.com</h4>